 3 credit hours.
 Pre-requisites: ITL 202 or permission of the instructor and placement examination.
-This course satisfies the oral presentation requirement.
 Conducted in Italian.

 ITL 307 - ITALIAN FOR BUSINESS

 This course is designed to build competency in the student's writing skills and expand vocabulary acquisition through the reading, discussion and analysis of a variety of business texts: manuals used in business schools, analyses of letters, office documents and newspaper articles about business.
 It is also for students who wish to develop language and professional skills in the context of an international business environment focused on Italy.
 Attention is also given to Italian culture, manners, and customs as they relate to business practice.
 The course is specifically designed for students who are interested in working in Italy.